originphp/website/source/docs/upgrade.md

 ### Custom Behaviors

-If you have created any custom Behaviors, these will be need to converted to `Concerns`, the code will be almost identical, except you dont need to reference `$this->model` since a `Concern` is a trait.
+If you have created any custom Behaviors, these will be need to converted to `Concerns`, the code will be almost identical, except you don't need to reference `$this->model` since a `Concern` is a trait.

 ## Removed Features